tothpalistvan/micropython-webserver/pysite/README.md

 ------
 This is an example mPy based website with some MCU based action.

-In this example you will able to set your webservers configuration...(This is under construction)
+In this example you able to save your webservers configuration...(You can find it in Wifi page)

+(I think I reached the memory limit, so the status menu and/or other menus maybe implemented in separate file.)

 Install:
 --------